fardog/advtxt/README.md

 };
 ```

 AdvTxt doesn't do any authentication on it's own, that's for you to implement in your interface.

-All output is sent through the `reply` function you provide.
+All output is pushed line-per-line into the `replies` array; the `done` function will be called once all processing is complete; it's up to you to implement interfaces!

+AdvTxt extends Node's EventEmitter, so you can bind to a 'reply' event to get replies as they come in.

 History